-9. Integrating Health and Social Care
+9 | Integrating Health and Social Care

-Integrating Services for Victims The NHS is often the first point of contact for people who have experienced domestic abuse, sexual assaults or other forms of gender based abuse, though not all victims attend with obvious signs of abuse or injury.
+Integrating Services for Victims

+The NHS is often the first point of contact for people who have experienced domestic abuse, sexual assaults or other forms of genderbased violence, though not all victims attend with obvious signs of abuse or injury.
 Health professionals therefore play a crucial role in identifying and signposting the appropriate services victims require at moments of crisis.
 Sometimes victims will present with physical injuries, the fear that they have contracted a sexually transmitted disease or become pregnant following a sexual assault.
 Some victims will come to health services because they suspect that they have been raped while asleep or unconscious and/or have had a drink spiked.
-In such instances, victims can need urgent treatment with Accident and Emergency, obstetrics, and gynaecology departments, as well as examination by forensic
+In such instances, victims can need urgent treatment with Accident and Emergency, obstetrics, and gynaecology departments, as well as examination by forensic medical examiners who collate evidence that can be used when offenders are prosecuted.